brunav-cruz/Ecommerce/README.md

   . venv/bin/activate
  ```

-- Install the dependecies of the project, following the command bellow:
+- Install the dependecies of the project, using the following command:

  ```
   pip install django django-debug-toolbar django-crispy-forms pillow